 Juris Doctor Master in International Affairs (J.D./M.I.A.)
+Degree Requirements

-Degree Requirements cultural issues relevant to contemporary policy debates; an additional 9 cred-its of transfer credits from courses taken at the CUNY School of Law are required.
+To complete the MIA within the joint degree, students in this program will complete 24 credits in international affairs, thereby enabling them to develop expertise in international economic, political, scientific and cultural issues relevant to contemporary policy debates; an additional 9 cred-its of transfer credits from courses taken at the CUNY School of Law are required.
 Students are responsible for fulfilling their JD requirements as specified by CUNY School of Law.
 The requirements for the MIA portion of the degree are as follows: